Here are 12 Potty Training Supplies to Prep For Success

 10. Oh Crap Potty Training: Jamie Glowacki's book Oh Crap Potty Training shares it all, from how to potty train your child, to tips and tricks for how to work through issues that may come up.
 It's essential to potty training in my book!

-And click below for more on my e-course Potty Training Solutions (the course for before you start potty training and solutions for the early days of potty training, when you feel stuck after you start.)
+And click below for more on my e-course Potty Training Solutions, solutions for what to do when you get stuck in the early days of potty training.

 11. Silly fun books: In the beginning, it can be slow-going (especially for the poops).
 So it helps to have a couple special books to read to your child while she sits on the potty.
 But, don't feel like it has to be Elmo On the Potty.
 The silliest book that brings out laughs in every kiddo I've seen (for real) is the latest book by B.J.
 Novak, The Book With No Pictures.
 It's the perfect silly book to bring out the giggles and relax those sphincter muscles.

 12. Calming activities: In the beginning, it can be tough to get your child to sit on the potty long enough to relax and release their pee.
 So try a calm jar, glitter wand, or bubbles.
 Blowing actually helps those sphincter muscles relax, so blowing bubbles may bring some potty magic!

-And I've learned to pack a couple of these granola bars, for those unexpected hangry moments, long lines, or later-than-expected meals when we're out.
+And I've learned to pack a couple of these granola bars (with coconut which helps the poop), for those unexpected hangry moments, long lines, or later-than-expected meals when we're out.

 Illustrations: Citrus and Mint Designs